The Importance of Boredom

 In today's modern age where there are instant meals, instant entertainment, etc. children can come to expect instant solutions supplied by an outside person (extrinsic).
 At Tamariki School we value internal solutions (intrinsic) where the student learns how to create their own ideas, solutions, creative play, and broaden their ways of interacting with others and with the world.

-There are many activities, sports, science equipment, and games for students to access at Tamariki, however even within in this environment full of possibilities the students may go through a period of time where they say, "I'm bored."
+There are many activities, sports, science equipment, and games for students to access at Tamariki, however even within this environment full of possibilities the students may go through a period of time where they say, "I'm bored."

 The teachers may suggest some activities for the child to do, however if this learning is a developmental-phase for the student these suggestions will usually not satisfy them.